cxfish/cxmvp/README.md

 This project contains rxjava2、Glide、Butterknife and rxlifecycle2.
-if you want to develop with cxmvp, you should Let your own project's App inherit CxAppliction：
+if you want to develop with cxmvp, you should Let your own project's App extends CxAppliction：

 ```Java